-For several very good reasons (we will detail later) Power bus wires need to be twisted together about 12 turns per metre/yard.
+For several very good reasons (we will detail later) Power Bus wires need to be twisted together about 12 turns per metre/yard.
 Doing this lowers inductance and helps to reduce other potential problems.
 You can twist it yourself but it's a pain-so we have a full range of pre-twisted bus wire available from DCCconcepts.
-It is HERE on our website.
-(Price is good - and NO other supplier offers pre-twisted wire)

-• Taking power from the main Power Bus wires to the rails: We can be a little lighter here, and droppers can be fairly fine if they are kept to one foot / 300mm or less, but DO use lots of "droppers" from rail to the main feed wires.
-DCCconcepts dropper wire is a great choice at 26x0.015 or 17~18 gauge.
+Taking power from the main power bus wires to the rails.
+We can be a little lighter here, and droppers can be fairly fine if they are kept to 1ft / 300mm or less, but do use lots of droppers from rail to the main feed wires.
+DCCconcepts dropper wire is a great choice at 26 x 0.015 or 17~18 gauge.

-The simple and sensible approach to droppers is: Buy new wire - It's cheap!
-Always use consistent colour codes & use the largest wire you can reliably solder TIDILY AND INVISIBLY to the rails.
+The simple and sensible approach to droppers is - buy new wire - it's cheap!
+Always use consistent colour codes and use the largest wire you can reliably solder tidily and invisibly to the rails.

-Red for Right rail, Black for Left rail & Green for Frogs is a good way to start a "colour code" plan!
+Red for Right rail, Black for Left rail and Green for Frogs is a good way to start a colour code plan!

 How many droppers?
 Nominally about one per length of track is a common guide.
-Electrically they could be further apart, but there are so many joiners, gaps in track and turnout breaks that the guide never survives reality.
+Electrically, they could be further apart, but there are so many joiners, gaps in track and turnout breaks that the guide never survives reality.
 Put them where needed and do not skimp for the sake of small savings!

-One of the BEST phrases to keep in mind here is "every bit of track should be soldered to something".
-We suggest that as an ideal, every yard/metre of track should have "droppers" from rail to the main feed wires for best results.
+One of the best phrases to keep in mind here is "every bit of track should be soldered to something".
+As we said, we suggest that as an ideal, every yard/metre of track should have droppers from rail to main feed wires for best results.
 Yes, it's a lot of soldering, but do your best to follow that maxim.

-Basically, droppers must always be adequate, but can be smaller wire if they are short: for droppers where it's hard to get to, or in difficult places, use droppers as small as 22 gauge if they are short (150mm/6" or less).
+Basically, droppers must always be adequate, but can be smaller wire if they are short.
+For droppers where it's hard to get to, or in difficult places, use droppers as small as 22 gauge if they are short (6" / 150mm or less).
 Standardise on 18 to 20 gauge for droppers in easier to get places.
 These can be as long as 24" / 600mm without much voltage drop.
-It's OK to use solid wire if stranded is hard to use well... dropper wires have NO movement and its better to make a neat joint after all!

-Strip and solder bus wires and droppers, but use the right tools and wiring accessories too!
-We're often asked about using chocolate blocks, crimp connecters and the like but we simply cannot recommend them.
-There is NO substitute for properly stripped and soldered wiring.
-(CLICK on the images - they can take you straight to WWW.DCCconcepts.com for other handy tools & some useful information) (Each image has its own link)
+Strip and solder bus wires and droppers, but use the right tools and wiring accessories, too!
+We're often asked about chocolate blocks, crimp connectors and the like but we simply cannot recommend them.
+There is no substitute for properly stripped and soldered wiring.